Data Matrix Code vs QR Code? [Comparative Analysis]

 Welcome back!
 You've successfully signed in.

-You've successfully subscribed to QRCode.
+You've successfully subscribed to QRCode.co.uk.

 Success!
 Check your email for magic link to sign-in.